 The Metro-North Commuter Railroad Company Defined Contribution Pension Plan for Agreement Employees (the "Agreement Plan"), established January 1, 1988, covers represented employees in accordance with applicable collective bargaining agreements.
 Under this plan, MTA Metro-North Railroad contributed an amount equal to 4% of each eligible employee's gross compensation to the Agreement Plan on that employee's behalf.
 For employees who have 19 or more years of service, MTA Metro-North Railroad contributes 7%.
 In addition, employees may voluntarily contribute up to the amount of MTA Metro-North Railroad's contribution to the Agreement Plan, on an after-tax basis.
 The Agreement Plan is administered by MTA Metro-North Railroad and the Agreement Plan's Board of Managers of Pension.
-Effective January 1, 2004, certain employees who were participants of the Agreement Plan became participants in the New Program in the MTA Plan and have similar benefits as those applicable to non-represented employees also became participants in the New Program, unless they opted-out of the New Program.
+Effective January 1, 2004, certain employees who were participants of the Agreement Plan became participants in the New Program in the MTA Plan and have similar benefits as those applicable to non-represented employees of MTA Metro-North Railroad in the MTA Plan.
+In 2007, the remaining represented employees also became participants in the New Program, unless they opted-out of the New Program.
 The "opt-out" employees became participants of the MTA 401(k) plan with the same employer contributions as the Agreement Plan.
 The MTA Board has voted to terminate this Agreement Plan and the Agreement Plan was terminated effective December 16, 2008.